 As a general rule, loafers should never be worn without socks regardless of whether it’s to a wedding or not.

-Because of this, walking around in loafers without socks can be pretty uncomfortable and quite painful after a while.
+Walking around in loafers without socks can be pretty uncomfortable and quite painful after a while.

 So, no matter what the dress code is and no matter what you’re wearing those loafers with, you’ll need to wear socks.